kssharm/new-project/README.md

 building Ai course project
 <!-- This is the markdown template for the final project of the Building AI course,
 created by Reaktor Innovations and University of Helsinki.
-Copy the template, paste it to your GitHub README and edit! -->
+Copy the template, paste it to your GitHub README and edit! -

-# Project Title
+# Project building Ai

 Final project for the Building AI course